12 min read

 Readouts: You can go through the powerful Yield Intelligence and see a good comparison between the test segments on multiple data points.
 Easy to share interactive dashboards.

-Integrations: Google Ad Manager, Prebid client data, Outbrain, Taboola, Native, most common outstream video players, Facebook, and Google ads spend data.
+Integrations: Google Ad Manager(GAM), Prebid client data, Outbrain, Taboola, Native, most common outstream video players, Facebook, and Google ads spend data.

 Pricing: Fixed cost per 1000 ad impressions.
 Pay as you scale.
 Contact us for a free proof of concept and pricing details.

 At the beginning of this year each Optimize user received an email from Google, at the bottom of this email, Google stated: “We remain excited for the vision for A/B testing within Google Analytics 4”.
-As the words suggest, at this moment we can not provide more information about which A/B testing features are included in GA4..
+As the words suggest, Google Analytics 4 comes with a ton of A/B testing features such as App Stability Overview, Audience, Cardinality, Channel, Cohorts, Collections, Engagements, and more.
+You can check out the full list here.
+Yet many publishers can't help but wonder if Google Analytics 4 is a suitable replacement for Google Optimize.

 So far things aren’t looking as good as we wish for the successor of Universal Analytics.
 As many GA4 users recall the integration issues faced by trying to establish a connection between their tracking and Google’s Looker Studio (ex Data Studio).
 And things just get more complicated, if you are focused on the European market, with recent authorities ruling causing even more concerns.
 And above all this - in case you’ve already tried GA4, you won’t have to check the responses under this tweet from John Mueller to verify how small its fan club is.

-Optimizely advertises itself as a Digital Experience Platform, providing a wide range of products, including a CMS, content marketing platforms, A/B testing, and e-commerce.
+Optimizely advertises itself as a Digital Experience Platform, providing a wide range of products, including A/B testing, CMS, content marketing platforms, and e-commerce.

 It provides a visual editor, along with a deployment system for developers.
 Their focus is more on e-commerce and the business side, but it can also be suitable for Tier 1 publishers, looking to experiment with their website look and feel.
 Similar to AY Yield Manager, they also collect first-party data.